 Work Environment: Rehabilitation counselors work in a variety of settings, such as community rehabilitation centers, senior citizen centers, and youth guidance organizations.

 How to Become One: Rehabilitation counselors typically need a master’s degree in rehabilitation counseling or a related field.
 Some positions require certification or a license.

-Job Outlook: Employment of rehabilitation counselors is projected to grow 10 percent over the next ten years, faster than the average for all occupations.
-Demand for rehabilitation counselors is expected to grow with the increase in the elderly population and with the continued rehabilitation needs of other groups, such as veterans and people with disabilities.
+Job Outlook: Employment of rehabilitation counselors is projected to grow 11 percent over the next ten years, much faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of rehabilitation counselors with similar occupations.

 Following is everything you need to know about a career as a rehabilitation counselor with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 The Vocational Rehab Counselor (Vocational Case Manager) provides vocational rehabilitation services and medical case management to physically disabled individuals through coordination with client ...

 Open Rank Professor Rehabilitation Services & Counseling CoHP 2024-2025